Bitcoin Unit Converter

 Bitcoin, satoshis, and why units matter

 Exactly 100,000,000 (one hundred million).
-This is hardcoded into the Bitcoin protocol and will never change.
-It means even a small fraction of a Bitcoin can be expressed as a whole number of sats.
+The Bitcoin protocol hardcodes that number, and no update can change it.
+So even a tiny fraction of a Bitcoin maps to a whole number of sats.

 Yes.
-This converter fetches a live Bitcoin price that refreshes every 60 seconds.
-The USD values reflect the current market rate at the time of conversion.
+The converter pulls a live Bitcoin price and refreshes it every 60 seconds.
+Your USD values reflect the market rate at the moment you type.

-On the Bitcoin base layer, the practical minimum is around 546 sats (the "dust limit").
+On the base layer, the practical floor is about 546 sats (the "dust limit").
 On the Lightning Network, you can send as little as 1 sat.
-The protocol itself supports down to 1 satoshi.